Collaborative fiction: Community and educational uses

 Other educationally motivated work has been developed by the University of London and used both to improve the writing skills of the participants and as a testing ground for scientific techniques, such as visualization of narrative structure.
 The project attempted to show students the workflow of a novel from inception to production and to improve teamwork and feedback skills.
 Workshops lasted up to a week and aimed to produce a full-length novel from a plot idea provided by an established author, with younger students producing smaller sized novels.
 Because the workshops were very short the use of collaborative writing was required so that a novel could be produced in the timeframe.
 Techniques from software engineering were used to arrange the workload amongst the students.

 A collaborative novel written in an educational setting was Caverns, written collaboratively in 1989 as an experiment by Ken Kesey and a creative writing class that he taught at the University of Oregon.
 Because of Kesey's attachment to the project, the book was widely reviewed in newspapers and magazines.
 Critics were generally intrigued by the book but ultimately critical of its shortcomings: noting in particular the lack of a coherent voice and a too-large cast of characters.
 Writing in the Los Angeles Times, Bob Sipchen noted, "Caverns is an amusing lark, full of weird characters and goofy plot twists.
 It was a sufficiently intriguing project to make The Mainstream Media swarm around Kesey again.
 But no one is calling Caverns literature."

 Recreational collaborative writing

 Collaborative fiction can be fully open with no rules or enforced structure as it moves from author to author; however, many collaborative fiction works adopt some set of rule on what constitutes an acceptable contribution.

 Writing games for collaborative writing have a tradition in literary groups such as the Dadaists and the Oulipo.
 The advent of the internet has seen many such collaborative writing games go online, resulting both in hypertext fiction and in more conventional literary production.
 For example, the Baen's bar forum, known as 1632 Tech, has been a prime force behind the many works in the popular alternate history 1632 series under the aegis of Eric Flint — especially The Grantville Gazettes.
+Other examples of collaborative online writing include the SCP Foundation wiki and writing by the 4chan board /lit/.
 Author and scholar Scott Rettberg's paper "Collective Narrative" discusses connections between avant garde literary groups and online collaborative fiction.